naitikpahwa18/bumperbot_ros2_navigation/README.md

 * Multi-floor and dynamic environment support
 * Comparison of different SLAM backends
-* Advanced local planners and costmap tuning
+* Advanced local planner and costmap tuning
 * Integration with **Isaac Sim** for high-fidelity simulation
-* Custom global / local planner research
+* Research on custom global and local planners

 ---

 ## 📸 Demo

----